Last Updated on March 6, 2023 by Matt

 Do I need to register my electric scooter in the UK?

 While citizens can own an electric scooter, they legally can’t ride it on public roads.
 Therefore, registration is not possible, nor necessary.
-If privately-owned electric scooters become legal in the UK, it is likely they will require registration, as they are currently classed as motor vehicles.

 Do I need a license to ride an electric scooter in the UK?

 You will need a driver’s license to ride an electric scooter in the UK.
-This is true for ride-sharing scooters right now, and it will likely be true for private scooters when they become street legal in the future.
+This is true for ride-sharing scooters right now, and it will likely be true for private scooters if they become street legal in the future.

 Do I need insurance for an electric scooter in the UK?

 Since the only street legal scooters in the UK right now are ride-sharing scooters, you will not need insurance to ride them, as they are already insured by the companies.
-If privately-owned electric scooters become street legal in the UK, it is likely they will have to be insured.

 Electric scooter laws in Ireland